Symplectic toric stratified spaces with isolated singularities: The morphism of presheaves

-The condition $(p,z)\in\tilde{\Phi}^{-1}(0)$ imposes that $\tilde{\nu}(p)=-\mu_w(z)$, meaning the image of $\tilde{\nu}$ must be contained in $C'_w$.
+The condition $(p,z)\in \tilde{\Phi}^{-1}(0)$ imposes that $\tilde{\nu}(p)=-\mu_w(z)$, meaning the image of $\tilde{\nu}$ must be contained in $C'_w$.
 It therefore follows that $\Phi^{-1}(0)=\tilde{\Phi}^{-1}(0)$.
-Thus, by Theorem ~\ref{t:cuts}, the reduction $(P|_{U_w}\times \C^k)//_0 K_w$ is a symplectic manifold.
+Thus, by Theorem \ref{t:reduction}, the reduction $(P|_{U_w}\times\C_k)//_0\, K_w$ is a symplectic manifold.

-As we've proceeded using (essentially) the same method as in Construction ~\ref{c:cuts}, it follows we may use the same form of homeomorphisms (as defined in Construction ~\ref{c:homeos}) to symplectize $c_{\sf Top}(P,\omega)$.
-To finish, we need only show that there are compatible smooth $\R$ actions on each $(P|_{U_w}\times \C^k)//_0 K_w$ with respect to which the inherited symplectic form on $c(P,\omega)$ is homogeneous.
+As we’ve proceeded using the same method as in Construction \ref{const:cuts}, it follows we may use the homeomorphisms defined in Construction \ref{const:transitions} to symplectize $\ctop(P,\omega)$.
+To finish, we need only show that there are compatible smooth $\R$ actions on each $(P|_{U_w}\times \C^k)//_0\, K_w$ with respect to which the inherited symplectic form on $\cut(P,\omega)$ is homogeneous.